Venice What to visit

 Venice What to visit La Fenice Theatre

 Although its exterior is not exactly eye-catching, the same cannot be said of its interior, which leaves no one indifferent.
-I didn’t visit inside, but it is possible to do so by buying a ticket at one of the Theatre’s official ticket offices.
+I didn’t visit inside, but it is possible to do so.

 » Saint Mark’s Square

-The time has finally come to visit one of Venice’s most iconic landmarks.
-Get ready again for hundreds of people as this is the most popular place in the city.
+The moment has finally arrived to visit one of Venice’s most iconic landmarks.
+Be prepared for crowds!
+This is, after all, the city’s most visited spot.

 Venice What to Visit St Marks Square